 - Alliterative Name: Betsy Bell and James Johnston (who is appropriately played by actor Matthew Marsh).

 - Bittersweet Ending: Betsy avenges her rape by poisoning her father on his sickbed, and following that, she is never haunted again.
 She also eventually marries Richard.
-In the modern storyline, the bell witch turns out to be warning the mother about her daughters sexual abuse from her father.
+In the modern storyline, the Bell Witch, now in the form of Betsy Bell's ghost, turns out to be warning the mother about her daughter's sexual abuse from her father.
 The mother realizes this as the father drives off after picking her daughter up.

 - Dirty Old Man: How John turns out to be.